 But if you are confident about your own skills, you can use Kool-Aid, the juice from fruits such as blackberries, or food coloring to dye the coat of your ChiPoo to your desired hue.

 No matter how well-balanced of a diet your Chi Poo consumes, it is important for you to occasionally give it special treats.

 These home-cooked or store-bought treats will help you strengthen your bond with your pet, train it through positive reinforcement techniques, and simply make its day.

 Also, these delicious treats are necessary once in a while to break the monotony and give your dog something it genuinely loves to eat.

 Moreover, the Chi Poo is not an easy breed of dogs to feed since it becomes indifferent at the time of eating which is why you often need to give it something different.

-Since the Chi Poo is a very calm, relaxed, small, and lightweight dog breed, make sure the treat is not too heavy or high in its protein content in order to avoid digestion problems.
+Since the Chi Poo is a very calm, relaxed, small, and lightweight dog breed, make sure the treat is not too heavy or high in its protein content to avoid digestion problems.

 Despite how much of a picky eater this dog is, a Chi Poo is bound to love beef, turkey, chicken, lamb, or veal.